-When digitized data are not available, individual fault traces were digitized from their original sources and at the original publication map scale using the ArcMap software.
-To digitize a fault, a map is first aligned to available datasets (e.g., country boundaries) and then georeferenced using more accurate data layers such as ASTER GDEM2 (30 m resolution digital topography).
-The fault traces are then digitized and linked to an attribute table in ArcMap.
+ArcMap.
 The attribute table contains information about each fault including its name, sense of movement (if known), references, and other important remarks such as variations in the fault name or location.
 Fault location accuracy depends on the scale of observation used in previous investigations.
 Since investigations were conducted at a variety of different scales and methods, some structures are located more precisely than others.
-For example, Ruleman et al. (2007) mapped features mostly from 90 m-resolution Landsat ETM (Enhanced Thematic Mapper) data at a maximum scale of about 1:50000 (~25 m raster resolution) while Schurr et al. (2014) relied on 1:200 000 maps (~ 100 m raster resolution) for their interpretation of Cenozoic faults.
+For example, Ruleman et al. (2007) mapped features mostly from 90 m resolution Landsat ETM (Enhanced Thematic Mapper) data at a maximum scale of about $1:50\,000$ (~25 m raster resolution) while Schurr et al. (2014) relied on 1 : 200 000 maps (\sim 100 m raster resolution) for their interpretation of Cenozoic faults.
 To increase location accuracy, Schurr et al. (2014) also used satellite imagery and fieldwork.
-These examples demonstrate that uncertainties in the positions of each fault in this database are variable, and therefore, users are encouraged to consult the original source provided in the comments field within the database for a detailed understanding of the location uncertainties associated with each fault.
+These examples demonstrate that uncertainties in the positions of each fault in this database are variable, and therefore users are encouraged to consult the original source provided in the comments field within the database for a detailed understanding of the location uncertainties associated with each fault.